 We also had a chance to go to Pescador Island, do snorkeling, sea turtle encounter, and watch the sardines run in front of our very own eyes!
 For me, this is the most tiring but the most memorable experience when you go to Cebu.

 Our guide suggested that we go to Sumilon Island first and be accompanied by one guide while the other monitors our turn for the whale shark encounter.
-We followed their advice and we went to Sumilon Island sandbar first.
-Sumilon Island sandbar is just a small island but with crystal clear water, some call it a luxurious resort but I call it a gem, a paradise.
-After dipping ourselves in the crystal-clear water, at the signal of our guide, we went back for our whale shark encounter.
+We followed their advice, and we went to the Sumilon Island sandbar first.
+Sumilon Island sandbar is just a small island, but with crystal clear water; some call it a luxurious resort, but I call it a gem, a paradise.
+After dipping ourselves in the crystal-clear water, we went back for our whale shark encounter at the signal of our guide.

 Oslob Whale Shark Tour

 We arrived just in time for our turn.
-By the way, our boat was hand-paddled for the purpose of protecting the whale sharks.
+By the way, our boat was hand-paddled to protect the whale sharks.
 We are not allowed to put on sunblock lotion as well.
 The area where they feed the whale sharks was just a few hundred meters away.

-We were advised that we should not touch the whale sharks, no swimming right in front of them (I guess it should a 3-4 meter away from the huge sharks).
-Our boatmen pointed and alerted us that we can now go down into the water to see the nearby whale sharks, and boom! a face-to-face encounter left me speechless (aside from the fact that I cannot literally speak under water), I was in slow motion because of my fascination.
+We were advised that we should not touch the whale sharks, no swimming right in front of them (I guess it should a 3-4 meters away from the huge sharks).
+Our boatmen pointed and alerted us that we can now go down into the water to see the nearby whale sharks and boom!
+A face-to-face encounter left me speechless (aside from the fact that I cannot literally speak underwater); I was in slow motion because of my fascination.

-You may have a good view of the sharks from the boat because of clear water but when you go down it is more dramatic.
+You may have a good view of the sharks from the boat because of clear water, but it is more dramatic when you go down.
 You will realize how huge they are until you have seen them underwater.
-Personally, I was a bit afraid of going underwater without holding onto the boat because I am wary that I may be accidentally swiped by their tails.
+Personally, I was a bit afraid of going underwater without holding onto the boat because I am wary that their tails may accidentally swipe me.
 We were allowed to watch and stay for 30 minutes.
 As they say, they are gentle giants and not dangerous at all.

 Try some Puso

-I have to say that you should also Cebu’s “puso”, a rice wrapped and boiled in a triangular casing made of woven coconut leaves.
+I have to say that you should also Cebu’s “puso,” rice wrapped and boiled in a triangular casing made of woven coconut leaves.
 It is also called hanging rice because it is often hung in bunches.
-It is considered as one of the practical street foods because it is very affordable (Php3.00 to Php 5.00) and you can eat it straight out of the leaves; it is clean and free from flies and human hands.
+It is considered one of the practical street foods because it is very affordable (Php3.00 to Php 5.00), and you can eat it straight out of the leaves; it is clean and free from flies and human hands.

 Hike to Osmeña Peak

-Luckily, we had ours included in the package but our guide said it starts from Php150 and above for a 20-25 minute hike.
-Personally, I said that the view is like pieces from different places I have been like the cliff ridges in Itbayat, Batanes, the chocolate hills formation, and the scenic green 360-view.
+Luckily, we had ours included in the package, but our guide said it starts from Php150 and above for a 20-25 minute hike.
+Personally, I said that the view is like pieces from different places I have been, as the cliff ridges in Itbayat, Batanes, the chocolate hills formation, and the scenic green 360-view.

 The weather up there is chill and very relaxing.
 If I could sleep for hours, I would!
-Additionally, trust the photography skills of your guide and you will be amazed.
-We dropped by to some churches as well before we headed back to our unit.
+Additionally, trust the photography skills of your guide, and you will be amazed.
+We dropped by some churches as well before we headed back to our unit.

-Lastly, if you want to go to Bohol which is a ferry away.
-You can just add around a thousand or less which will cover almost all expenses like Chocolate Hills, butterfly garden, tarsier, hanging bridge, man made forest, phyton, Baclayon church and museum, and blood compact.
+Lastly, if you want to go to Bohol, which is a ferry away, you can add around a thousand or less which will cover almost all expenses like Chocolate Hills, butterfly garden, tarsier, hanging bridge, man made forest, phyton, Baclayon church and museum, and blood compact.